 Bowl-shaped La Jolla Valley is an independent drainage, separate from Sycamore and Wood Canyons and their tributaries.
 It acts like a huge rain collector and funnels all the runoff down deeply cut La Jolla Canyon to the ocean.
 In La Jolla Valley all the creeks were scoured by the flash flooding and the small footbridge west of the group campground was washed out.
 The vernal stock pool on the Loop Trail above La Jolla Canyon was once again full.

 It’s no surprise that the December flash floods washed out the trail in La Jolla Canyon.
 I can’t think of a steeper and more narrow canyon in the park.
 The flow must have been phenomenal!
 The La Jolla Canyon Trail is closed and barricaded at its juncture with the Loop Trail.
-Here is a trail map of the area from the La Jolla Valley Natural Preserve web site.
+Here are archived maps of Rancho Sierra Vista/Satwiwa and Pt.
+Mugu State Park originally from the NPS Santa Monica Mountains web site.
+Also see the Pt.
+Mugu State Park maps on VenturaCountyTrails.org.

 In recent years the drought has dramatically reduced the number and variety of wildflowers blooming in the Santa Monica Mountains.
 Not so this year.
 Since October 1 Camarillo Airport has recorded 7.0 inches of rain, which is about 92% of normal.
 Last year over the same period only 0.84 inch had been recorded.